-Lookalike Audiences are one of the oldest shortcuts for isolating a broad audience for targeting.
+Lookalike Audiences are one of the oldest shortcuts for isolating a broad This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More for targeting.
 Advertisers can also experiment with Facebook Lookalike Expansion to yield optimal results that scale.

 Of course, this is not to be confused with Targeting Expansion, which I wrote about recently.
 They are similar… but different.

 Let’s talk about what Lookalike Expansion is, why you might use it, and how it differs from Targeting Expansion.

 Lookalike Audiences allow you to create bigger audiences of people similar to those who are already connected to you (email list, website visitors, The total number of actions users took on your Facebook Page and posts that were attributed to your ads.
 Page engagement can include liking your Page, reacting to a post, checking in to your location, clicking a link, and more.
 More, and more).
 You can have Facebook find the people who are in anywhere from the top 1% to 10% within a country or region who are most similar to your source audience.

 A question I often get is related to what percentage you should use for your Lookalike audiences allow advertisers to reach people who are similar to an audience of people already close to you.
 Lookalike audiences are based on custom Audiences, which tend to include your current customers or people who have engaged with your business.
 More.
 I typically tell advertisers to test and experiment.
 But it would seem, if it works as it should, that Lookalike Expansion will help simplify this process.

 Lookalike Expansion allows Facebook to dynamically expand your audience if their system finds better performance opportunities beyond the percentage you selected.